 Directory information is information that can be released without the student's written consent, unless the student opts out of disclosure.
-It includes the student's name, address (including e-mail), telephone listing, photograph, year and place of birth, major field of study, enrolled hours, student level (freshman, sophomore, etc.) participation in officially recognized activities and sports, weight and height of members of athletic teams, dates of attendance, degrees and dates conferred, honors and awards and dates received, and the most recent educational agency or institution attended by the student.
+It includes the student's name, city of permanent place of residence, photograph, year of birth, major field of study, enrollment status, student level (freshman, sophomore, etc.) participation in officially recognized activities and sports, weight and height of members of athletic teams, dates of attendance, degrees and dates conferred, honors and awards and dates received, and the most recent educational agency or institution attended by the student.
+Some information is considered directory information if for a legitimate educational purpose or in relation to a MTSU activity.
+This includes email address (school and person), mailing address, and university ID number (M#).